plantain-00/clean-scripts/README.md

 module.exports = {
   build: [
-    new Service('http-server')
+    new Service('http-server -p 8000'),
+    new Service('http-server', 'server2') // the child process can be accessed by `context.server2` later
   ]
 }
 ```

-All created processes / services will be killed after all scripts end, or any script errors.
+All services will be killed after all scripts end, or any script errors.

 ##### short-hand methods